 If you have a lot of candy and junk lying around when you are recovering, you’ll eat it!
 It’s a good idea to stock up on fresh fruits, vegetables, nuts and other healthy items that can help you get the nutrients you need into your body so you can recover faster.
 Getting nutrients into your system is a key part of the recovery process.

 Recovery can be lonely.
-Not only are you separated from many routine activities and freinds, but the ideal time can easily turn to snack time.
-Instead connect with others recovering on one foot.
+Not only are you separated from many routine activities and friends, but the ideal time can easily turn to snack time.
+Instead, connect with others recovering on one foot.
 There are lots of forums online.
-There you can get tips, answers and inspiration for a better recover.
+There you can get tips, answers, and inspiration for a better recovery.